-The YAEL Test is administered four times a year (winter, spring, summer and fall) immediately after the Psychometric Test at that season.
-The test dates are published on the website.
+The YAEL Test is given immediately after the Psychometric Test, which is administered four times a year (winter, spring, summer and fall).
+The dates of the Psychometric Test are published on the website.

 You should ascertain that the test date does not clash with other commitments you may have, such as matriculation (Bagrut) tests, travel abroad, or army reserve duty.

 For your information: Test scores are not affected by test date, or form, or by the population being tested in any particular test administration.
 Scores are comparable across all test dates, languages and forms.

 The test is administered at several locations around the country.
 You will be allocated to the same location for both the Psychometric test and the YAEL test immediately following it.
 The YAEL Test is administered in several locations outside Israel (depending on the number of applicants).
 Those wishing to take the test outside Israel must contact the Overseas Tests Unit at NITE.
 Special test accommodations are not available outside Israel.

 The test is usually administered in university lecture halls.
 As at any university, these halls vary in terms of size, seating facilities, etc. You are required to take the test in the lecture hall to which you are assigned.